symkat/MarkdownSite/docs/dev/README.md

 <br />

+MarkdownSite::CGI reads files from `/var/www/site.com/pages/` and then the request path.

+If the request path is a directory, and index.md exists it will be returned (and then cached for the next request)

+If the request path, changing `.html` or `.htm` for `.md`, exists it will be returned (and then cached for the next request).

+If the request path does not map to a file, a 404 will be returned.

+Cached files are cleared when a site is rebuilt.

 ### Doing Development

 It is assumed at this point that a machine has been brought up using the `setup/` system, and that the developer has a root shell on it.